alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 Type `yes` when asked for confirmation.

+### Data security classification

+You can store data classified up to "official" on the PaaS.

+You cannot store data classified "secret" or "top secret" on the PaaS.

+Refer to the [information assurance page](https://www.cloud.service.gov.uk/ia) for more information on the assurance process.

 ### PostgreSQL plans

 Each service in the marketplace has multiple plans that vary by availability, storage capacity and encryption.